-Every business has goals to meet, and yours is no different.
-The goal could be generating more leads, building a stronger brand, getting more sales or all of the above.
+Every business owner has goals to meet, and you’re definitely not different.
+These goals could be generating more leads, building a stronger brand, getting more sales or all of the above.
 Digital marketing can help you meet your business goals, as long as you choose the right channels.
 Today, we’re specifically going to focus on giving you techniques you can use so you have the best email marketing campaign possible.
 You may be thinking, why email?

 The thing is, while you may have the clarity on your business goals, you may not be clear on what digital marketing channels to use to reach your objectives.
 Which is important in order to consistently grow your business and achieve a positive return on investment

 However, regardless of what stage your business is in, there is one channel that is proven to work if you focus on it.
 Yes, we’re talking about email marketing.

-This just goes on to show that email holds it position and its usage is increasing rapidly.
+This just goes on to show that email holds its position and its usage is increasing rapidly.
 It is one of the most budget-friendly ways to send out a message to your customers and get a high return on investment.

 Here are a few more eye-opening stats to show you why your business needs to take email seriously: